roycetech/applescript-core/README-Full.md

 ## How to Install and Run the Project

+1. Checkout this project: `git clone https://github.com/roycetech/applescript-core`
-1. Run `make install`.
+2. Run `make install`.
 It will install the essential libraries under `~/Library/Script Libraries`.
 It will also install basic sounds and property files under `~/applescript-core/`.
 See the [Makefile](./Makefile) for more information.
-2. To test that it works, open the files inside examples using Script Editor and run them.
+3. To test that it works, open the files inside examples using Script Editor and run them.

-3. You will see the output.
+Optionally install individual wrappers as needed. (e.g. `make install-safari`)

+## Uninstall

+Run `$ make uninstall` to remove the installed scripts under Script Libraries.

 ## How to Use the Project (Developing)